NWU-NISL-Fuzzing/upbeat/README.md

 ## Basic Usage

-(Optional) Adjust [the configuration file](src/config.json) to align with your specific requirements.
+(Optional) Adjust [the configuration file](src/config.json) to align with users' specific requirements.
 Below are the configurable parameters and their descriptions:

 ```
 work_dir:       The directory path where the repository is located.
 fragment_num:  The number of code fragments to generate test cases.
 level:          Time to combine code fragments.
-Default is set to 1.
+The default is set to 1.
 ingredient_table_name : Table name of code fragments,
 reference_db:   Path to the API constraint database.
 corpus_db:      Path to the code fragment database.